syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Fires when Uploadbox control is destroyed.
+Fires when the Uploadbox control is destroyed.

 <table class="params">
 <thead>